Your inside guide to the ultimate weekend on Merseyside

 The Baltic Fleet, Wapping

 Situated down near the docks, there's evidence that there’s been beer served on the site of The Baltic for 400 years, though the current landmark has only been there for half that time.
-Once favoured by press gangs and now reputedly haunted, it's the only pub in the city to brew its own beer on-site, in copper kettles in the cellar.
 They reckon they have 136 recipes for beer, which they brew in rotation.
 Recently refurbished, the extended bar has been constructed from genuine West African mahogany.
 For the warmer weeks, there's a summer patio out the back.
 It’s not a huge space, but they do brew a helluva pint.
 During the winter months, a roaring hearth adds to the welcoming atmosphere.

 Ye Cracke, Rice Street

 John Lennon reportedly used to take his then girlfriend Cynthia there for dates when they were studying at Liverpool College Of Art.
 Now more than 50 years later and it’s still pretty popular with bohos and students.
 Distinctly laid-back, the leafy green beer garden is very popular on those occasions when the sun shows its face.